cristian-5/Spin/ReadMe.md

 ## Code Contribution

-**Attention!** This project is currently under development and we only completed 65% of the total tasks.
+**Attention!** This project is currently under development and we only completed 70% of the total tasks.
+We are working on *class declarations* and *quantum objects*.

 **New Contributors are WELCOME**, so if you're a skilled dev feel free to contact me for joining our team.